Let's Catch

 Let's Catch is a video game developed by Prope and published by Sega for the Wii console.
-It was released as a downloadable WiiWare game in Japan in December 2008, in worldwide in June 2009.
+It was released as a downloadable WiiWare game in Japan in December 2008 and worldwide in June 2009.

 Essentially a virtual game of catch, Let's Catch uses the Wii Remote for play.
 Owners of Prope's Wii game Let's Tap are able to unlock content in Let’s Catch.

 Gameplay

 The game features several game modes: